 By using the notion of L-algebras, the notions of block code, x-function and x-subsets on an arbitrary L-algebra are defined.
 Then some related properties and examples are provided.
 Also, by using these notions, an equivalence relation on L-algebra and a new order on the generated code based on L-algebras are introduced.
 Finally, a method is provided which allows us to find an L-algebra starting from a given binary block code.
-The main motivation of this work is that by using an algebraic structure L-algebras, it is possible to create block codes, and vice versa, by using arbitrary given binary codes and using the lexicographic relation to create an L-algebra.
+The main motivation of this work is that by using an algebraic structure L-algebras, it is possible to create block codes, and vice versa, by using arbitrary given binary codes and using the lexicographic relation to create an L-algebra, that is, a binary operation of the definition to satisfy the characteristics of L-algebra.